 Right to cancel

-If you purchased goods online or by phone, you have the right to cancel this contract within 14 days without giving any reason.
+You have the right to cancel this contract within 14 days without giving any reason.

 The cancellation period will expire after 14 days.